esramos-design/mfa.github.io/README.md

 First off, thanks for taking the time to contribute\! 🎉
 The Mining Fracture Analyser is a community tool built for Star Citizen players.
 We welcome contributions from developers of all skill levels.

+### **💖 Code of Conduct**

+By participating in this project, you agree to keep the environment safe and welcoming for everyone.
+Please be respectful in issues and pull requests.

 ### **💡 How Can I Contribute?**